shawngraham/steamroller/README.md

 Graham S, Yates D, El-Roby A, Brousseau C, Ellens J, McDermott C. Relationship Prediction in a Knowledge Graph Embedding Model of the Illicit Antiquities Trade.
 Advances in Archaeological Practice.
 2023;11(2):126-138. doi:10.1017/aap.2023.1

+You can modify the script 'suggest_predicates.py' and feed it a good example text of the material you're working on to see what it suggests.
+It's a combination of predifined synonyms and LLM.
+Give it a whirl, see what you think.
+Currently tuned towards the antiquities trade.

 ### first version: